muratk3n/thirdwave/en/README.md

 ---

-Right.. electronics uses QM but q tunneling needed for elec was already discovered 1928.
+Right.. electronics uses QM but q tunneling needed for it was already discovered 1928.

 ---